The Concept of 'Worship'

 Solomon did not commit idol worship, but he allowed material possessions to distract him from worshipping God.
 When he realised his error, the sun had already set thus making him miss his Middle Salat!
 As a result, he repented.
 Realizing that nothing should have distracted him from worshipping God he got rid of the horses.

 c- Indeed the righteous in the sight of God are described in Sura 24:

 “Men who are not distracted by trade nor sale from commemorating God.”
 24:37

 2- Children and spouse:

 The Quran warns strongly that our offspring and spouses are a ‘Fetnah’ (test) of our true Worship.
-Are we going to become so wrapped up in and be distracted from worshipping God?
+Are we going to become so wrapped up in them to the extent of being distracted from worshipping God?
 Consider the following verses:

 a- “....when she got heavier, they implored God their Lord: "If You grant us that which is good, we will be among the thankful.
 Then when He granted them that which is good, they set up what He has granted them as partners with Him.
 God be exalted, far above the partners they have set up.”
 7:189-190

 b- “Your money and children are but a test, and with God lies a great reward.”
 64:15